edsu/diss/chapters/03-literature-review.md

 digital library research speaks to Hedstrom's call for archival studies to directly engage in the design of record keeping technologies for the web.

+More recently Lee has highlighted the lack of research into what he calls "computer assisted appraisal" where digital forensics tools, natural language processing (NLP), machine learning (ML) are applied to appraisal activities [@Lee:2018a].
+Lee observes that these tools have typically been used in digital library and archives as a means of providing access points, where personal names and topics are algorithmically generated from archival records in order to assist researchers in using records.
+However Lee points out that these tools can potentially be used to assist in the selection of records for archives.
+For example, time metadata can be extracted from records using digital forensics tools so that content can be selected for an archives based on a timeline.
+In addition, previous appraisal decisions can be used as training data for supervised machine learning algorithms that can automatically select content going forward as new records are acquired.
+Coincidentally Lee cites research presented here in Chapter 5 as evidence of appraisal in web archives being well studied.
+While a case can be made for this when it comes to the application of information technology in the area of archival appraisal, there is still much work to be done to study the sociotechnical factors at play in "computer assisted appraisal", which do not privilege algorithmic approaches.

 ### II.B.3.
 Electronic Records

 Within the field of archival studies there are numerous accounts of how